JamJomJim/time-lock/README.md

 lock.sol
 ========
-Simple time lock for token vesting.
+A seperate simple time locking smart contract.
+One time use with lock duration set in the constructor.
 Change the date variable to desired length.